 How to Document Problems in a Way That Protects You Legally

 Documentation is not just useful.
-In a dispute, it is often decisive.
+In a dispute, it is often what decides the outcome.

 Here is what to do from the moment a problem appears:

-• Store all documentation off-site, not just on your phone or laptop.
-Use a cloud storage service or email copies to yourself so that your evidence cannot be lost if your device is lost.
+- Store all documentation off-site, not just on your phone or laptop.
+Use a cloud storage service or email copies to yourself so your evidence cannot be lost if your device is.

-• Photograph the property at move-in and at move-out, even if the landlord provides an inventory.
-Your own independent record gives you protection that the landlord’s document alone does not.
+- Photograph the property at move-in and at move-out, even if the landlord provides an inventory.
+Your own record gives you protection that the landlord’s document alone does not.

 Documentation is the foundation of every successful tenant dispute.
 The more specific and dated it is, the stronger your position.